Camping in Redwood National Park

 No smoking.
 No pets.

-These cabins offer camping in Redwood National Park, but additional cabin options can be found in the surround areas as well as along the Avenue of the Giants<—- Check out our trip!
+These cabins offer camping in Redwood National Park, but additional cabin options can be found in the surround areas as well.

 Redcrest Resort

 Redcrest Resort is the perfect spot for camping!
-Avenue of the Giants is right here and campground offers 13 cabin rental options.
+Avenue of the Giants is right here and campground offers 13 cabin rental options and a vacation house.
 From 1-bedroom and 2-bedrrom cabins to a vacation home with a fully equipped kitchen, flat screen TV, and lines- they have something for everyone.

 Each cabin offers a barbeque grill, front porch and a picnic table.

-They also offer full hook-up RV sites for $45 per night and tent sites for $35 per person.
+They also offer full hook-up RV sites for $50 per night.

 Emerald Forest Cabins